dmbrownlee/demo/networkplus/labfiles/lab15-3/README.md

 As mentioned in the description of the lab, we are connecting 2 `different` networks together, thus we must change the current network interface of the `server`

-1. In the `Adapter 1` section we will want to change the interface to a different name (VirtualBox > Server > Settings > Network > Adapter 1)
+1. In the `Adapter 3` section we will want to change the interface to a different name (VirtualBox > Server > Settings > Network > Adapter 3)

+								      Note
+`It is vital that you choose the same adapter // interfaces across the vms, I spent hours trying to troubleshoot machines not talking to one another.
+The cause was the servers interface that it shared with the router was set to Adpater 1 while the Routers adapater was set to Adapter 3.

 	a.
 Enable Network Adapter